 - 1. When another group plan does not have a COB provision, that plan will be the primary plan. - 2.
 When another group plan has a COB provision, the following will determine the primary plan: - a.
 Employee/Dependent The plan covering the Claimant as an Employee pays benefits first.
-The plan covering the Claimant as a Dependent pays benefits second. - b.
-Dependent Children of Parents Not Separated or Divorced/ c.
-Dependent Children of Separated or Divorced Parents/
+The plan covering the Claimant as a Dependent pays benefits second.

+b.
+Dependent Children of Parents Not Separated or Divorced/